 We now have a new founding team in place.
 A team of specialists in building beautiful digital products that enhance our lives.
-Ed Molyneux, Stuart McMorris and Jenny Herbison.
+Stuart McMorris and Jenny Herbison.
 Together we make a powerful force, ready to write this new chapter in PR history.

 And so we have started from scratch.
 Rebuilt the platform from the ground-up during lockdown.
 Working life for PR agencies changed forever in 2020 and the need for products that help remote working and distributed teams is here.

 I am passionate about the power of PR.
 I love the craft of making news and writing.
 I have created PingGo to be a single source of truth for PR agencies so time is not wasted, newbies can learn and experience beshared.